 A study published in Clinical Infectious Diseases found that 96 percent of conventionally farmed chicken and beef had strains of bacteria that are resistant to at least one type of antibiotic.

 Feedlot cattle are often fed substances that no cow is meant to eat, including candy, plastics, and other animal remains, sadly.

 A better choice, without a doubt, is 100% grass-grazed cows.
 This is because they aren’t crowded in unsanitary conditions and are not subjected to disease-promoting conditions.

 One of the major benefits of grass-fed beef is that it is clearly better for the environment.
-New research shows that not only is grass-fed cows better for the environment than conventional beef, but it may also be part of the solution to reducing carbon emissions.
+New research shows that not only are grass-fed cows better for the environment than conventional beef, but they may also be part of the solution to reducing carbon emissions.

 The absolute best way to buy grass-fed beef is to buy it locally from a rancher you know and trust.
 This keeps the distance from farm to plate the smallest and also helps foster the local economy.

 As the next best option, look for labels with the American Grassfed Association (AGA) labeling or meat that has 100% Organic Grass-Fed labeling.

 Heidi Moretti, MS, RD is The Healthy RD.
 A registered dietitian for 23 years as well as a book author of the new book Gut Fix and The Whole Body Guide to Gut Health, Heidi has a passion for functional nutrition and natural medicine.
 She has researched supplements and natural medicine throughout her career.
 One of her biggest loves is helping people gain function and vitality by tackling the root causes of illness.